 As items are returned to tribal communities, exposure to chemicals and pesticides becomes an issue due to the health risks involved.
 The Smithsonian Institution’s National Museum of the American Indian document Pesticides and Repatriated Objects contains a 2005 bibliography of selected resources and presentations pertaining to the topic of pesticides and repatriated objects.

 Odegaard, Nancy and Alyce Sadongei, 2005.
 Old Poisons, New Problems: A Museum Resource for Managing Contaminated Cultural Material.
 Altamira Press.
-This publication provides a practical guide to identifying, testing for, and dealing with contaminated cultural materials archived in museum collections.
+This publication provides a practical guide to identifying, testing for, and dealing with contaminated cultural materials archived in cultural heritage collections.
 With increasing indigenous involvement in the collection, handling, and more recently the repatriation of cultural artifacts formerly held in museum archives, there is an increasing need to educate both the museum community and tribal members about the potential risks of pesticide contamination on museum collections, and provide the means to test for, identify, analyze, and safely handle these artifacts.
 Special features include worksheets for performing basic tests, charts of scientific and historical information on known pesticides, data resources, and illustrations.
 Chapter 2 “Identifying the Pesticides: Pesticide Names, Classification, and History of Use” by Marilen Pool, Nancy Odegaard and Melissa J. Huber has comprehensive information on Pesticide History and Characteristics.
 The authors have granted permission for this chapter to be downloaded.

 The March 10, 2010 Smithsonian Museum Conservation Institute Workshop on Pesticide Mitigationwas one of the first professional meetings dedicated to current research on removing pesticide residues from museum objects.
 Seven papers were presented at the workshop, and two more were added to introduce topics not focused on during the meeting but of significant importance when considering actual application of any of these methods.